Higgins Home | Classes | Writings | Puppets | Turkish Cyprus | Links

 Alternative media, media and development, comparative systems.

-"`Free Speech’ and U.S. Public Access Producers.”
-Chapter in Community Media: International Perspectives,
+“`Free Speech’ and U.S. Public Access Producers.”
+Chapter in The Power of Global Community Media, Ed.
+Linda K. Fuller.
+New York: Palgrave Macmillan.
+2012.
+[Re-print of 2007 Community Media: International Perspective.]

 “Bridging Ourselves: Self-reflexivity and Digital Storytelling in the Media Classroom.”
 Presentation at the annual conference of the International Communication Association, Non-Divisional Workshop.
 San Francisco.
 May 2007.